 Urology - 2WW

-Service provided by NBT at Southmead Hospital and WAHT at Weston General Hospital.
-The services are for patients who meet the local Urology Cancer Two Week Wait criteria (see section below).
+Service provided by NBT at Southmead Hospital.
+The service is for patients who meet the local Urology Cancer Two Week Wait criteria (see section below).

 The service offers consultation with diagnostics and onward referral for treatment as required.

 Patients must meet the referral criteria as indicated on the Urology Cancer Referral Form (word doc).
-Patients must also be referred using this form.
-Please also take note of section below on 'Guidelines on making a 2WW referral'
+Patients must be referred using this form.
+Please also take note of section below on 'Guidelines on making a 2WW referral'.

-Prostate feels malignant on digital rectal examination - features include asymmetry, irregularity, nodules and diffrences in texture e.g firm or hard.
+Prostate feels malignant on digital rectal examination - features include asymmetry, irregularity, nodules and differences in texture e.g firm or hard.
 Please request PSA prior to referral

 Elevated age specific PSA in men with 10 year life expectancy.
 PSA test should be postponed for at least 1 month after treatment of UTI.